Africa ahead.

 Listen: We work to ensure that the views of Libyan stakeholders are heard and to improve the democratic process.

-Calm: We work to calm diplomatic relations between the parties to the Libyan conflict.
+Conciliate: We work to conciliate diplomatic relations between the parties to the Libyan conflict.

 Resolve: We continue to work for the resolution of the Libyan conflict.